Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 This is actually the place we have visited the most since our son was born (and before moving to Constanta) and we all had great fun in Eforie Nord.

-Yes, the beaches are crowded (I feel like I’m starting to sound like a broken record, but this is the truth) and noisy, but also cheaper than the most popular and better ranked beaches here.
+Yes, the beaches are crowded (I feel like I’m starting to sound like a broken record, but this is the truth) and noisy, but also more affordable.

 And if you get tired of the sand or the water, there’s a large water park (also on the beach) where you can spend a nice day or just a few hours.

-Eforie Nord has seen massive investments recently and as a result (combined with the lower prices) it was the most popular beach in Romania last year, taking the crown from Mamaia.
-So definitely one to keep an eye on!
+Eforie Nord has seen massive investments recently and as a result (combined with the lower prices) it was the most popular beach in over the Romania past couple of years, taking the crown from Mamaia.

 Location: Google Maps link.